 BOOM!
 The Rise and Fall of Missouri's Black Business Districts

-Learn about the legacy, impact, and lives of Civil Rights era African Americans.
+Learn about the legacy, impact and lives of Black Americans from the Civil Rights Movement.
 How were they able to travel through a segregated nation?
 What where some of businesses they built, and were those businesses successful?
-Use replica artifacts such as the Negro Motorist Green Book, an antique camera and diecast cars to answer these questions and learn more about the triumphs of Missouri’s black business owners.
+Use replica artifacts such as the Negro Motorist Green Book, an antique camera and diecast cars to answer these questions and learn more about the triumphs of Missouri’s Black business owners.

 Can’t make it to the museum?
 We can bring programs to you.
 Traveling programs are available to schools and organizations within approximately 50 miles of Jefferson City.
 With advanced notice, museum interpreters can develop programs on Missouri’s history and resources to meet your educational needs and goals.
 As traveling programs are developed, brief descriptions will be listed below.